Borghese Gallery Visitor Tips

-- The Villa Borghese gardens are spread across almost 300 acres of land and feature different levels and installations.
+- Get a map: The Villa Borghese gardens are spread across almost 300 acres of land and feature different levels and installations.
 To make the most of your time there, get a map of the gardens before the start of the trip.
 This will not only help you navigate the gardens but also allow you to head to attractions you're more interested in.

-- There are limited public toilets available in the Villa Borghese gardens and if you happen to visit during a crowded day, you might have to wait a bit for your turn.
+- Public washrooms: There are limited public toilets available in the Villa Borghese gardens and if you happen to visit during a crowded day, you might have to wait a bit for your turn.
 Avoid waiting by using the toilet located at the Borghese Gallery, access to which is included in your ticket.